bgamari/ghc-wiki-import/status/oct12.md

 - **Kind polymorphism and data kinds** is a major new feature of GHC 7.6.
-It's described in "Giving Haskell a promotion" \[7\], and has already been used in interesting ways ("The right kind of generic programming" \[8\], "Dependently Typed Programming with Singletons" \[9\]).
+It's described in "Giving Haskell a promotion" \[7\], and has already been used in interesting ways ("The Right Kind of Generic Programming" \[8\], "Dependently Typed Programming with Singletons" \[9\]).
 Leading up to the GHC 7.6 release Simon PJ has been working hard on making kind polymorphism work properly, which was a lot more work than he anticipated.